pgonzalezalv/os_project1/README.md

 #### Structure

-Files without comments have a sufficient explicit name to understand what they contain :
+Files without a comment have a descriptive name to understand what they contain :

-* `./header.c` contains the header used in each .c file
+* `./header.h` contains the header used in each .c file
 * `./LICENSE`
 * `./Makefile`
 * `./mycalloc.c`